mxpiotrowski/corcon-glossary/humanities_computing.md

 id: 202204152383
 ---

-The initial term to describe the discipline that used computational methods to study, analyze and interpret humanities content.
-The term later came to be known as *Digital Humanities* [[202204152309]].
+The initial term to describe the [[isa:202204152325]] discipline that used computational methods to study, analyze and interpret [[202204152382]] humanities content.
+The term later came to be known as [[202204152309]] *Digital Humanities*.